putriz/lab3part1/lab2.md

 but not the standards-track.

 ####5.
 Why a license is chosen (Linux)
-Linux uses the GPL v2 license because the GPL requires that anyone who distributes software based on source code under this license, must make the originating source code (and any modifications) available to the recipient under the same terms.
-Linux did not choose v3 because it would be impractical to obtain permission from all the copyright holders.
+Because Linux uses the GPL License, it allows the community to keep improving it until it becomes a success.
+Everyone who uses
+Linux source code must also be governed under the GPL and cannot hold ownership to it.
+The GPL also allows Linux to be freely distributed so widely across computers and programs.

 ####6.
 Pick a license for a project.
 The project that we're picking a license for is our RCOS project SquareMeals.
 For this project, we're choosing the BSD License.